Sentinal4D/cellshape/README.md

 #### 2. Add clustering layer to refine shape features and learn shape classes simultaneously
 The next step is to add the clustering layer to refine the model weights.
 As before, run the following in the terminal.
 Remember to change the `--cloud_dataset_path`, `--dataframe_path`, `--output_dir`, and `--pretrained-path` parmaeters to be specific to your directories.
-Usually, this would require only changing the word `user` in these paths.
+Usually, this would require only changing the word `USER` in these paths.
 ```bash
 cellshape-train \
 --model_type "cloud" \